microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 It's been two days since GA and we're receiving some questions about why Copilot for Security is automatically appearing in Defender XDR.
 Since Copilot for Security uses Role-based access controls (RBAC) and operates in tandem with existing user permissions, if you belong to an RBAC group with access, you will not be able to disable it.

-We're aware of this issue and hopefully, a fix will come soon.
+We're aware of this issue and a fix should come soon.
 If you're new to Copilot for Security or just getting started, I’ve added some **[onboarding guidance](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security#onboarding)** below.

 I was in Redmond two weeks ago presenting Copilot for Security at the Microsoft AI Cloud Summit.
 The attendees, most of whom had surprisingly never seen it, were fascinated.
 Leaving the conference, it's apparent most partners are confused about the pricing.
 Below, I added details about Copilot for Security's **[newly-released pricing](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security#pricing).**